blackappsolutions/core-content-jobs/README.md

 * create content-related reports
 * ...

-Especially in the CMCC-S product - hosted by CoreMedia - which allows no Unified-API-Clients in higher environments (UAT/Prod), you can use it as a task-scheduler/runtime for
+Especially in the CMCC-S product - hosted by CoreMedia - which allows no Unified-API-Clients in higher environments (UAT/Prod), you can use it as a task-scheduler/runtime-environment.

-Runtime is actually the `preview-cae`, which is defined in https://github.com/blackappsolutions/content-sync/blob/1331f39981a71cc3a9d12c5f6a9cac7f566171af/content-sync-cae/pom.xml#L16.
+Embedded actually in the `preview-cae` (but must not necessarily live there).

 It introduces the ContentType `ContentSync`, which is used as a Job-Definition with the following properties: